Designed and Developed in Canada by Roly Platt

 Until now, the only way to get resonator “cup mute” effects was to raid the kitchen cabinets for cups, mugs or used tin cans.

 - Fully forward-facing design aims the sound directly out from you and into your mic

 - The Harp Wah™ becomes an extension of your regular hand cupping position – making it feel natural, with minimal effect on your playing style

 - Shape focuses the sound into narrow, controllable field

-- Anodized polished aluminum – creating a safe, rock-hard and extremely durable finish – inside and out
+- Anodized brushed and polished aluminum – creating a safe, rock-hard and extremely durable finish – inside and out

 - Light weight and durable, for a lifetime of road-worthy abuse